Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Experiments Results

 \section{Experiments \& Results}

-We conduct our experiments on the \textit{ZuCo 1.0 \& ZuCo 2.0} benchmarks \cite{hollenstein2018zuco,hollenstein2020zuco}, which serve as the canonical standard for EEG-to-Text decoding and are widely adopted by state-of-the-art studies.
-For comprehensive details regarding dataset splits, preprocessing protocols, and implementation specifics (including optimizer settings and hyperparameters), please refer to \textit{Appendix~\ref{sec:implementation_details}}.
+We conduct our experiments using the data from the \textit{ZuCo 1.0}~\cite{hollenstein2018zuco} and \textit{ZuCo 2.0}~\cite{hollenstein2020zuco} datasets, containing over 22K sentence-EEG pairs (detailed in Appendix~\ref{app:dataset}).
+This dataset is widely adopted by previous state-of-the-art methods to validate the models' cross-subject and cross-dataset generalization capabilities\cite{duan2023dewave,liu2024eeg2text}.
+For comprehensive details regarding dataset splits, preprocessing protocols, and implementation specifics (including optimizer settings and hyperparameters), please refer to \textit{Appendix~\ref{app:implementation_details}}.